aiven/aiven-docs/docs/products/kafka/howto/manage-acls.md

   avn service acl-list <service_name>
   ```

-Parameters:

-- `service_name`: Enter the name of your Aiven for Apache Kafka service.
+Replace `service_name` with the name of your Aiven for Apache Kafka service.

 </TabItem>
 <TabItem value="api" label="Aiven API">